1nfocalypse/Feisty/README.md

   By <a href="https://github.com/1nfocalypse">1nfocalypse</a>
 </p>

-# I AM AWARE I FORGOT TO IMPLEMENT KEY INTERLEAVING.
+# I AM AWARE I FORGOT TO IMPLEMENT FULL SUBKEY INTERLEAVING.
 WORKING ON IT NOW.
 IN THE MEANTIME, DO NOT TRUST

 # What is it?
 Feisty is a toy implementation of a Feistel Network.
 I previously released a bugged version, which has now been fixed.
 Feisty is also now equipped with the ability to utilize 256 bit keys.
 Feistel Networks are still feasibly secure,